csy99/potato-lankau/readme.md

 git clone https://github.com/solislemuslab/potato-lankau.git
 ```
 3. Inside this folder, create a subfolder called `data` where you will put the data.
 This folder is ignored in the `.gitignore` file, so nothing inside this folder will be pushed to github

+# Songyang's Files
+- Python Scripts will be .py files
+- All visualization will be .ipynb files with naming rules: week number + date
+- a serious bug has been identified in week 6.
+Thus, week 3~5 work should not be cited.
+All analysis has been redone in week 6.
+For the sake of integrity, the buggy files are not deleted.